 What do students do in this clinic?

-Representation-track students represent parents after their children have been removed from their home.
+Students represent parents who are involved in the child welfare system, often after their children have been removed from their home.
 They appear on behalf of their clients at all court hearings, contested trials, and potentially on appeal.
-They also work with social work students to provide support to the parents outside the court system.
-Students who enroll for subsequent semesters have an opportunity to represent kin and youth involved in the child welfare system.
+The Clinic operates using an inter-disciplinary model, where law students work in partnership with graduate-level social work students to provide support to the parents both in and outside the court room.

 FAQ